dgaydukov/cert-aws/sa/files/sa.md

 ###### NIC
 NIC (Network interface controller) - hardware component to connect computer to network.
 It implements electronic circuit that operates on both physical & data link layers using either Ethernet/Wi-Fi protocols.
 If you NIC is inside network that using hub, than hub sends all packets to all pc connected to the network.
 But your NIC process only those that are intended for it (NIC check MAC address, and if it corresponds to address of NIC it sends frame further to CPU).
-Promiscuous mode - you turn off MAC address check, and all packets that are sent to NIC (regardless of destination MAC address) are forwarded to CPU to process.
+Promiscuous mode (doesn't supported by aws) - you turn off MAC address check, and all packets that are sent to NIC (regardless of destination MAC address) are forwarded to CPU to process.
 This mode is turned off by default, can be useful for traffic sniffing.
 Traffic sniffing - catch all traffic and analyze it, best tool is [WireShark](https://www.wireshark.org).
 You can detect promiscuous mode by sending a ping (ICMP echo request) with the wrong MAC address but the right IP address.
 In normal mode NIC would drop packet, but in promiscuous - you would get response.
 It is not possible for ec2 running in promiscuous mode to receive/sniff traffic that is intended for a different virtual instance.